RandomRhythm/Rhythm-CB-Scripts/CB_Feeds_Dump/README.md

 	strHostFilter = "" 'computer name to filter to.
 Typically uppercase and is case sensitive.
 	'---End Config Section

 Script runs addtional queries to identify vulnerable and patched components.
-Currently supports the following:
+Currently supports the following checks:
 * Flash Player
 * MS15-065 KB3065822
 * MS15-078 KB3079904 not applied